cjpuskar/COMPAS/README.md

   I imported the applicant_subset_dbImport.csv file into SQL Server using the Import Wizard.

-  Before I imported into the DB I changed the delimter from comma to pipe.
+  Before I imported into the DB I changed the delimiter from comma to pipe.

 ## SQL Queries